chromaui/learnstorybook.com/content/intro-to-storybook/react/en/data.md

 Don't worry about it we'll take care of it in the next chapter.

-At this stage our Storybook tests will have stopped working, as the `TaskList` is now a container, and no longer expects any props, instead it connects to the store and sets the props on the `PureTaskList` component it wraps.
+At this stage, our Storybook tests will have stopped working because `TaskList` is now a container and no longer expects any props.
+Instead `TaskList` connects to the store and sets the props on the `PureTaskList` component it wraps.

 However, we can easily solve this problem by simply rendering the `PureTaskList` --the presentational component, to which we've just added the `export` statement in the previous step-- in our Storybook stories: